Hi everyone!

 Thanks everyone in advance

-The file named header.blade.php
+The file named header.blade.php.

 We have no idea what you are trying to accomplish. ![]()

-Yeah I found that, it was obvious but where is wp_nav_menu
+Yeah I found that, it was obvious

-to me means: if you have a primary navigation (the one you set as primary in admin) add it with a container with nav
+I mean, where is the header built?
+The blade if statement to me means: if you have a primary navigation (the one you set as primary in admin) add it with a container with nav as class of the container.

-But my question is this: now with the default markup the header looks like the photo but where does it take the menu-item
+But my question is this: now with the default markup the header looks like the photo but where does it take the menu-item class for example?

 More or less create a new menu, but only change the markup of the current one.
-Something like add active
+Something like add active class, add a cta to open a modal and change the style / behaviour of the mobile version.

 Hope everything is clear ![]()

 EDIT: if the actual nav structure is the default of wordpress and I need to recreate that, which is the best place to do that?
-I red somewhere you discourage a lot to write stuff in the function.php
+I red somewhere you discourage a lot to write stuff in the function.php (for CPT and Taxonomies I created a plugin) and in this case a simply way yo achieve that without register a new walker is maybe go with wp_get_nav_menu_items… but where?

-is a WordPress core function. menu-item
+wp_nav_menu is a WordPress core function. menu-item comes from WordPress core.

 This question might be better suited for https://wordpress.stackexchange.com/ as it’s not related to Sage or Blade ![]()